small0live/minerva-wp/README.md

 # Minerva Project: Word Puzzles Experiment Data

  This repo contains R code files for data preparation and summarization associated with the word puzzles experiment conducted under the Minerva project.
+Supplementary information about the measures data is available in [this Google Sheet](https://docs.google.com/spreadsheets/d/156uiHYXigYihKN6WHiC477xpLJ7OpeY8GpnTeZHYblo/edit?usp=sharing).

  ## Qualtrics Survey Data

 Qualtrics was used to administer a set of measures of individual attributes in addition to perceptions of team process.
-Individual attribute measures include: psychological collectivism, dominance, theory of mind, and personality, and basic cognition.
+Individual attribute measures include: psychological collectivism, dominance, theory of mind, and personality.
 Participants were also asked to report stress and workload levels.
 Participants assigned to the real group condition additionally provided responses to a team process measure.

 ### Psychological Collectivism